Video shows man apologized before Honolulu police shot him

 After police killed Lindani Myeni in April, his widow filed a wrongful death lawsuit alleging officers were motivated by racial discrimination because her unarmed South African husband was Black.

 The shooting happened three months after Lindani and Lindsay Myeni moved to Hawaii, where she grew up.
-The couple believed Hawaii’s diversity would make it safer to raise their two Black children there as opposed to another U.S. state, she said.
+The couple believed Hawaii’s diversity would make it the safest U.S. state to raise their two Black children, she said.

 After the April 14 shooting, police said Lindani Myeni’s strange behavior frightened the occupants and that he violently attacked responding police officers, leaving one hospitalized with a concussion.